Logistics of Teaching Large Courses: Part 9. end-of-term wrap-up and closure

 I like to hold a longer final staff meeting at the end of the term, usually lasting 2 to 3 hours.
 At this meeting, we go over the grade spreadsheet to make sure there aren't any data entry errors.
 My TAs also bring up which students stood out in exceptional ways (either positively or negatively), and whether any extenuating circumstances still need resolving.
 I sometimes make a note to contact the exceptionally good students to recruit as TAs in the future, or to recommend to my colleagues for research or TA jobs.

 Postmortem discussion: At the end of this final staff meeting, I let my TAs candidly share what parts of the course they thought didn't go so well and offer suggestions for improving those parts.
 I encourage my TAs to be as critical as they want now, since they're more attuned to students' firsthand experiences than I am.
-Throughout the term, I had been regularly reading the forum and keeping a postmortem document to reflect on what I can improve for next time.
-I then add all of the end-of-term feedback from my TAs to this postmortem document.
+Note that I've been updating my postmortem document throughout the term as issues come up on the forum or during my interactions with students.
+During this meeting I add all of the end-of-term feedback from my TAs to this postmortem document.

 Final grades, wrap-up, and closure